flynndcs/CS467_SU21/README.md

 # Untitled CS467 Project Starter Repo

-This repo is the beginnings of a back end microservice architecture written around gRPC, gRPC-Gateway, and Go.
+This repo is the beginnings of a back end microservice architecture written around gRPC, gRPC-Gateway, and FoundationDB - written in Go.

 ## Getting Started
 - (*Windows*)